July 20

 Turn to the Flip Chart Memory Verse Page.
 Let’s sing the memory verse song now.
 Review the words then sing the song together once or twice.

-Let’s sing about our faithful God.
+Let’s sing about the battle of Jericho.
 Review the words then sing the song together once or twice.

 Sing other class favorites or songs from the Additional Songs list as time allows.